my-tien/brainpuzzler/tutorial.md

 <div class="row">
 <div class="12u">
 12\.
 This time, there is nothing left to do, so KNOSSOS asks you to submit your work.
-Press “Yes” and wait a bit until a message box appears with your personal verification code (image below).
+Press "Yes" and wait a bit until a message box appears with your personal verification code (image below).
 Copy it and enter it on microworkers.com.

 </div>